How to Prepare for the UGC NET Sociology Paper II Exam?

 - The quality of the study material is very critical in deciding whether or not one will qualify for the exam.

-- Some of the old curators of content are Upkar and Arihant.
+- Some of the old curators of content are Upkar and Arihant that have been known to cover the UGC NET Syllabus comprehensively.

 - While some printing errors and typos may be, these books help you follow the syllabus more organized.

-- Always prefer NCERT, your graduation and masters' notes for a quick brush-up of basic concepts and sociological understanding of common terms like 'development', 'family', 'division of labour', 'capitalism', 'cities', 'rural' and so on.
+- Always prefer NCERT, your graduation and masters' notes for a quick brush-up of basic concepts and sociological understanding of common terms like 'development', 'family', 'division of labor, 'capitalism', 'cities', 'rural', and so on.

-- While these terms seem familiar to everyone, a sociology student must have a sociological perspective about them.
+- While these terms seem familiar to everyone, a sociology student must have a sociological perspective on them.

 - Consult a sociology dictionary is required to understand some technical terms more comprehensively.